naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 Yes.

-= Can I use this plugin to embed a YouTube video with High Quality Thumbnail? =
+= Can I use this plugin to embed YouTube videos with High Quality Thumbnails? =

 Yes.

 = Is this plugin responsive? =

 Yes.

+= Can I use this plugin on YouTube app? =

+No.

+= Can I access YouTube studio with this plugin? =

+No

+= Can I connect this plugin to my YouTube channel? =

+No

+= Can I open YouTube with this plugin? =

+No

 == Screenshots ==